Named Entity Recognition

 .

-The NERProcessor currently only supports 8 languages.
+The NERProcessor currently supports 23 languages.
 All supported languages along with their training datasets can be found here.

 Name | Annotator class name | Requirement | Generated Annotation | Description |